 Finally, you need to create a memorable brand or name for your customer loyalty program, much like you see in the two examples above (Sephora VIB and Gilt Insider).
 Doing so will help you differentiate from the other loyalty programs your competitors are trying to get your customers to join.

-One of the best and easiest ways to implement this strategy is by creating and launching custom pop-ups that appear on your website and throughout your store.
+One of the best and easiest ways to implement this strategy is by creating and launching custom website popups that appear on your website and throughout your store.

 With pop-up software tools like Wisepops, you can display custom pop-ups on select URLs that only a specific group or segment can access (in this case, your best customers).

 Want to give Wisepops a try?
-Sign up for a risk-free 14-day trial now.
+Sign up for a risk-free 14-day trial.

 Tactic #3: Say Thank You in Delightful Ways